PyjamaPress/hello-world/README.md

 Each book is printed when it is ordered, at the touch of a button, and sent direct to the customer.

-mazing technology means you book can be available at over 30,000 bookstores online and around the world.
+Amazing technology means you book can be available at over 30,000 bookstores online and around the world.

 Contact:
 avenda@pyjamapress.com